mono/website/docs/compiling-mono/windows/index.md

 ./autogen.sh --prefix=$PREFIX --host=i686-w64-mingw32
 ```

-**NOTE**, 32-bit Mono runtime supports both SGEN and Boehm GC.
+**NOTE**, 32-bit Mono runtime supports both SGen and Boehm GC.
 Boehm GC is still available for legacy reasons but not supported on 64-bit Windows builds.
-It is recommended to use SGEN GC for both 32 and 64-bit Windows builds.
+It is recommended to use SGen GC for both 32 and 64-bit Windows builds.

 ### Enable BTLS as cryptographic backend for Windows builds